lextoumbourou/plugin.video.joeroganexperience/README.markdown

 The Joe Rogan Experience XBMC Script
 =======================
-version 0.3.1

-### Summary

-Watch videos on XBMC from The Joe Rogan Experience USTREAM Channel
+Watch The Joe Rogan Experience on XBMC

 ### Setup/Installation

-Install through System > Add-ons > Install from zip file > then open the zip file you downloaded
+The plugin should be installed through the official XBMC addon repository.

 ### Contact